Close Icon

 Difficulty: Moderate

-2. Chipping Campden walk via Dover’s Hill
+2. Chipping Campden via Dover’s Hill

 In close reach of Bourton-on-the-Hill is Chipping Campden.
 A market town holding much of its traditional English charm, as well as boasting splendid architecture.